 Areas of Interest:Drugs/Controlled Substances, Mental Health

-In his work David Cohen seeks to understand prescribed psychoactive drugs and their effects as social and cultural phenomena “constructed” through language, attitudes, and social interactions.
-Public and private institutions in Canada, France, and the U.S. have funded him to conduct clinical-neuropsychological studies, qualitative investigations, and epidemiological surveys of patients, professionals, and the general population.
-He is also interested in international comparative research on mental health trends, as well as efforts to implement non-coercive mental health practices.
+David Cohen’s research looks at psychoactive drugs (prescribed, licit, and illicit) and their desirable and undesirable effects as socio-cultural phenomena “constructed” through language, policy, attitudes, and social interactions.
+He also documents treatment-induced harms (iatrogenesis), and pursues international comparative research on mental health trends, especially involving alternatives to coercion.
+Public and private institutions in the U.S., Canada, and France have funded him to conduct clinical-neuropsychological studies, qualitative investigations, and epidemiological surveys of patients, professionals, and the general population.

-He has developed a critique of bio-psychiatric (1) views of distress and misbehavior as illnesses, and (2) views of psychoactive medications as conventional medicines.
-He has contributed to describing “lay expertise” about medications and to using subjective reports of medication effects to develop testable models of psychoactive drug action.
-In his clinical work with clients for over two decades, he has developed person-centered methods to withdraw from psychiatric drugs and given workshops to professionals on this topic around the world.
-To educate child welfare professionals, he designed and launched the free CriticalThinkRx web-based Critical Curriculum on Psychotropic Medication in 2009, which has been taken by thousands of social workers, psychologists, and lawyers.
-Tested in a 16-month longitudinal controlled study in two Florida counties, CriticalThinkRx was shown to reduce psychiatric prescribing to children in foster care.
+In his clinical work for over two decades, Cohen has developed person-centered methods to withdraw from psychiatric drugs and given workshops on this topic around the world.
+He designed and launched the CriticalThinkRx web-based Critical Curriculum on Psychotropic Medication for child welfare professionals in 2009, since taken by thousands of practitioners and updated in 2018.
+Tested in a 16-month longitudinal controlled study, CriticalThinkRx was shown to reduce psychiatric prescribing to children in foster care.

-He has authored or co-authored over 100 book chapters and articles (some published in leading journals such as Social Work, Social Service Review, Research on Social Practice, British Medical Journal, Health, PLoS Medicine and PLoS One).
-His co-authored and edited books include Challenging the Therapeutic State (1990), Médicalisation et contrôle social (1994), Guide critique des médicaments de l’âme (1995), Your Drug May be Your Problem (1999/2007), Critical New Perspectives on ADHD (2006), and Mad Science (2013).
+He has authored or co-authored over 120 articles and book chapters.
+His edited books include Challenging the Therapeutic State (1990), Médicalisation et contrôle social (1996), and Critical New Perspectives on ADHD (2006).
+His co-authored books include Guide critique des médicaments de l’âme (1995), Your Drug May Be Your Problem (1999/2007), and Mad Science (2013)

-David Cohen was a professor at Université de Montréal and Florida International University before joining UCLA in 2013.
-In Montreal, he directed the Health & Prevention Social Research Group, and at FIU, he served as Director of the PhD Program and Interim Director of School of Social Work.
-In 2012, as recipient of the Fulbright-Tocqueville Chair to France, he lectured widely on psychoactive medications and sociocultural change.
+Cohen previously taught at Université de Montréal and Florida International University.
+In Montreal, he directed the Health & Prevention Social Research Group, and at FIU, he was PhD Program Director and Interim Director of the School of Social Work.
+He held the Fulbright-Tocqueville Chair to France in 2012.